ashutoshmjain/gita/src/thought.md

+# Invocation

-The Sanskrit word `Aavahan`  roughly translates to "Invocation", albeit a much wider abstraction. `Aavahan` is a marathon ritual of meditation and sacrifice - to instantiate superior powers within oneself .
-To a follower, it appears as if you are broadcasting an intense call to action, but internally, you resolve to act - alone as an active medium - akin a bursting channel that overflows.
-In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked before taking on uphill endeavours.
-For example `Rama`, before making a bridge across ocean,  invoked `Siva`.
+The Sanskrit word `Aavahan`  roughly translates to "Invocation", albeit a much wider abstraction. `Aavahan` is a marathon ritual of meditation and sacrifice.
+To a follower, it appears as if you are broadcasting an intense call to action, but internally, you resolve to act with or without help.
+In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked before taking on such "all-in" endeavours.
+For example `Rama`, before making a bridge across Indian Ocean,  invoked `Siva`.

 Scribing `Mahabharata` was one such venture.
 It  was the **first major written historical narrative**.
-Being the first scribed narrative, `Mahabharata` obviously became the first large data-set to train masses on text - a new communication model layered over oratory skills.
-A new way to process and store information.
-As described in the first book, the `Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked `Bramh` (all-pervading information).
-He must seek permission for expansion of information store - to introduce text to a verbatim verbose world.
+It thus became the first large data-set to train masses on text - a new communication protocol layered over oratory skills.
+And a new way to store vast amounts of information.
+As described in the first book, the `Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked `Bramh` (all-pervading information in continuum).
+Not only did he need divine force within, he must seek the permit to expand human  information store.
+He needed to align continuum before introducing text to a verbatim verbose human world.

 <center>